emrichmp/myFoodJournal-Frontend/dev_checklist.md

 [] myHistory
     - Shows date
         - under shoes calories consumed, calories goals and the deficit
+    - pulls all journal instances that belongs to that user

 [] TDEE calc
     - Form for inputs...